jimmoffitt/tb-usage-cost-metrics/README.md

 # Usage and Cost in Tinybird

-{intro to pricing}

-This data project contains an API endpoint that utilizes the [Service Data Sources](https://www.tinybird.co/docs/monitoring/service-datasources.html) to estimate the total usage and cost of all data sources and pipes in your Tinybird workspace.
+This data project contains an API Endpoint that utilizes the [Service Data Sources](https://www.tinybird.co/docs/monitoring/service-datasources.html) to estimate the total usage and cost of all Data Sources and Pipes in your Tinybird Workspace.

 The endpoint returns the total processed and stored data:
 - Data processed on ingestion from `tinybird.datasources_ops_log`